welkinhealth/slate/source/data_api.html.md

 ## Patient Facing Assesment Links

-Patients facing assessment links can be created using this api.
+A patient facing assessment link is a unique, one-time link that can be shared with a patient so they can fill out the assessment independently.

-Links generated can be used to perform the patient facing assessments and are valid for the specific duration only.
-This duration is based on providers configuration and it can be found under `patient_survey.url_lifetime_days`.
-If it is not set then defult is 30 days.
+Generated links are only valid for the specific duration.
+This duration is set to 30 days by default, although it can be changed through a PSE request.

 ### Model